Why is it so important to prompt and guide?

 Most of us have the “I Do” and the “You Do” down just fine.
 It’s the “We Do” where the teacher needs to guide without too much teacher voice.
 We can support students without giving it all away by backing off a little and guiding them while allowing them to practice and apply a skill.
 That way you can jump in only when needed.
 Use one or two-word prompts without long explanations…leaving students to do all the work!

-Here’s how we can apply our prompt and guide instruction:
+How to apply our prompt and guide instruction

 We Do Example 1: A group of 10 students who need more practice with decoding using a decodable reader gather in the front of the room.

 - are ready to read the decodable on their own are partner reading the text.

 - are above-level readers are partner reading differentiated text at their level.

 Project the decodable reader on the whiteboard for all to see and follow along.
 The teacher prompts students to whisper read the page for individual practice.